CCBIO-2022/Cancer_Genomics/README.md

 support: Rebecca Nguyen        | Rebecca.Nguyen@uib.no

 ### One slide presentation | wednesday
-Please submit one slide per group before wednesday 09, for presentation of you idea/question/topic that you will persu in group work.
+Please submit one slide per group before Wednesday 09 o'clock,
+for presentation of you idea/question/topic that you will persue in group work.

 https://skjemaker.app.uib.no/view.php?id=12248470